OrlandoLee/gradingSystem/README.md

 an automatic grading system

-This system is based on OCRopus(https://code.google.com/p/ocropus/).</br>
+<br>This system is based on OCRopus(https://code.google.com/p/ocropus/).
-The usage is in its wiki(https://code.google.com/p/ocropus/w/list).
+<br>The usage is in its wiki(https://code.google.com/p/ocropus/w/list).

 We did some improvment by using true value to guide this system in ocrolib/lstm.py translate_back function.